 We also enjoyed taking groups on archaeological and historical tours within the UK, and became increasingly interested in photography – and now run our own picture library.

 The New Millennium brought more changes, because we moved to Devon and began to write more-or-less full-time.
-Some things haven’t altered, as we’re still involved in doing up yet another decaying house, but this time with a much larger garden of several acres.
 Our latest book to be published is Eavesdropping on Jane Austen’s England (Jane Austen’s England in the US).
 Our previous book was Jack Tar: Life in Nelson’s Navy, which was published in paperback as Jack Tar: The extraordinary lives of ordinary seamen in Nelson’s navy.
+We have a new book being published in September 2017 called Gibraltar: The Greatest Siege in British History.

 We are both Fellows of the Society of Antiquaries of London (a society that was founded in 1707 and received its Royal Charter from King George II in 1751).
 We are also Fellows of the Royal Historical Society, as well as Members of the Chartered Institute for Archaeologists and Members of the Society of Authors.